As we continue enjoying our post-Covid freedoms, what better way to reconnect with family and friends than by celebrating National Picnic Week 2023!

 10 Surprising Picnic Facts You Might Not Know

-- In the UK we enjoy over 180 million picnics per year, that’s an average of at least three picnics per person each year (I bet those stats changed during lockdowns…!).
+- In the UK, we enjoy over 180 million picnics per year; that’s an average of at least three per person per year (I bet those stats changed during lockdowns…!).

 - The average family spends £26 per picnic totalling £2,479,720,000 on food and picnicware! (research done in 2013).

-- Did you know the word ‘Picnic’ was first found in a 17th-century French book entitled “Origines de la Langue” by Françoise de Ménage?
+- Did you know the word ‘Picnic’ was first found in a 17th-century French book, “Origines de la Langue” by Françoise de Ménage?